- "The Best Places to Live -- For You," http://www.nerdwallet.com/cost-of-living-calculator/compare

 A Youthful City

 Beyond the books, there is a lot for young people to do in Atlanta, especially for those who like to enjoy outdoor activities in year-round beautiful weather.

 "Atlanta has a very diverse culture which gives the city a mix of flavors," says Dunne.
 "The Midtown area has been a huge draw for young workers with its wonderful restaurants, nightlife, Piedmont Park and entertainment venues like the Fox Theatre and Woodruff Arts Center, home to the Atlanta Symphony and High Museum."

-From excellent business education to a tremendous amount of job opportunity, to its low cost of living and lifestyle perks, studying business in Atlanta offers the potential for a great return on your educational investment.
+From the quality of the business education to the amount of job opportunity to all the lifestyle perks, studying business in Atlanta offers the potential for a great return on your educational investment.